How do I check if my doctor is in-network?

 Although doctors are historically very hard to pin down, and network data changes daily, there are a few things you can do to ensure your doctor is in-network with your health plan:

-Option 1: call their office
+Option 1: Call their office before you purchase a plan

 Not all doctors at one medical practice accept all plans offered by an insurance carrier, so you will need the specific name of your health plan and the specific name of your doctor when you call.